united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/united-manufacturing-hub/working-with-helm-and-lens/index.md

   machineID: "barcodereader"
 ```

+There is nothing comparable to Helm in the Docker world.

 For this to work, one needs to import a so-called Helm chart first.
 This is nothing else than a Kubernetes object description with some variables.

 Example for a Kubernetes object description template (for Helm):